anhaidgroup/cloudlabeler/README.md

 ### Rest API

-You can learn how to use REST api from [notebook](./notebooks/api.ipynb) (you need to install requests for this notebook).
+You can learn how to use REST api from [notebook](./notebooks/api.ipynb) (you need to install requests package).